AB-RCSC/rc-decision-support-tool_concept-library/02_dialog-boxes/01_17_sp_hr_size.md

 ::::::{tab-item} Shiny apps/Widgets

 :::::{card}
-A R Shiny widget created for the RC Decision Support Tool (RCSC, 2024b) to lookup information on species home range size / body size; information pulled directly from the following sources:
+A R Shiny app created for the RC Decision Support Tool to lookup information on species home range size / body size; information pulled directly from the following sources:
 - Burton et al. (2015) supplementary material “S2.
 Average body mass and home range size for a sample of species and studies among the reviewed set of camera trap publications”
-- PanTHERIA database (Jones et al., 2009) “a species-level database of life history, ecology,and geography of extant and recently extinct mammals
+- PanTHERIA database ({{ ref_intext_jones_et_al_2009 }}) “a species-level database of life history, ecology,and geography of extant and recently extinct mammals
-- HomeRange: A global database of mammalian home ranges (Broekman et al., 2022)
+- HomeRange: A global database of mammalian home ranges ({{ ref_intext_broekman_et_al_2022 }})

 <iframe
     width="100%"